 In the era of Open Banking banks have opened up their infrastructure to allow corporates to share their banking data with registered Third Party Providers (TPPs), in a standardised and secure manner.
-This enables corporates to take advantage of new innovative services that are coming to market.
+The benefits of open banking includes corporates being able to take advantage of new innovative services that are coming to market.
 All of this operates in a secure and safe environment, based on clients’ explicit consent.

 In essence, Open Banking is about making life easier for users of financial services, including corporates.
 Traditionally it has been onerous for corporates, especially smaller ones, to access and share their data that banks hold.
 Whilst this can be done via SWIFT, this does not suit all businesses as the requirements for implementing SWIFT connectivity can be prohibitive to smaller corporates.